GAIA-UNIL/G2S/algorithms/QuickSampling.md

 | `-nV` | No Verbatim, i.e. prohibits neighbors in the training image to be neighbors in the simulation. (experimental). | |

 ## Examples
+Below are several examples showcasing different applications of QS.
+For these examples the G2S server should be installed and running, either on your own machine or remotely.
+A Google Colab notebook with more examples and an automatic installation of G2S can be found [here](https://github.com/GAIA-UNIL/Short-course-MPS/blob/main/MPS_SC_with_QS_Online.ipynb).

 ### Unconditional simulation
 {% include include_code.md exampleName="unconditionalSimulation" %}